-As a child growing up in peaceful gorgeous paradise Venezuela in the 70’s & 80’s (back then Venezuela was a paradise, today is hell) I’m used to having the most amazing freshly squeezed juices and smoothies, way before smoothies were a trend.
+As a child growing up in peaceful gorgeous paradise Venezuela in the 70's & 80's (back then Venezuela was a true paradise) I was used to having the most amazing freshly squeezed juices and smoothies, way before smoothies and "agua fresca" were a trend.

 At home mom had the coolest stainless steel citrus squeezer ever, which was passed down from my grandmother.
 It required only manual labor and no cords to plug, so even during power outages, we were able to squeeze some refreshing beverages!
 Fresh oranges, lemons and limes still warm from the morning sun, were always present in our kitchen.
 Orange juice was never, ever bought ready made and bottled.
 Dad always said "there is nothing better than natural freshly squeezed juice" and he was right!